OwenHua666/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to iteratively test different structures and parameters to achieve a lower validation loss.

 My first step was to start with a simple model architecture which only contains one 36-3x3 convolutional layers and three fully connected layers.
 I also looked at the neural network presented by Nvidia Self-Driving Car group, but I think it is too complicated for this project.
-I also don't have enough images to train a network with so many parameters as Nvidia has.
+I also don't have enough images to train a network with so many parameters.
+My final version of the model architecture does contain one more convolutional layer and a few more fully connected layers The size and add layers are determined through test.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+It is weird that my first validation loss is small and my first training loss is big.
+As the training epoch increases, the two errors decrease and converge.
+In the last few epochs, the validation loss is greater than the training loss.
+This indicates the trained neural network overfits the training dataset.

+To fight against overfitting, I add Max Pooling layer after first convolutional layer and apply dropout to the first fully connected layer.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+My first few models drive the vehicle off the trace because I normalized the image twice in the prediction pipeline.
+After debugging, even the simple model can drive the vehicle within the track at a low speed(9 mi/hr).
+When I increase the set_speed in drive.py, the vehicle starts to have a zigzagy trajectory around the center lane of the track.
+When the speed is 15 mi/hr, the vehicle loses its capability to recover to the centerline and falls off the track.
+To improve the driving behavior in these cases, I use a more complicated neural network (one more convolutional layer and one more fully connected layer).
+More importantly, I obtain more training data when I drive the vehicle smoothly on the course.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road at a highest speed of 21 mi/hr.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes.
+* ConvNet 36-5x5
+* MaxPooling 2x2
+* ConvNet 48-3x3
+* Flatten
+* FC 100
+* FC 50
+* FC 10

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)